bowl of dark chocolate which is one of the foods to avoid when having insomnia

 Bottom line, whether you’re an occasional or frequent insomniac, what you eat in the evening can make a bad situation worse if you’re not careful.

-2) Three ways food can screw up your sleep
+The various ways food can screw up your sleep

 We’ve all heard at some point, “you are what you eat”.